za1bahm3d/Movies-/README.md

 # 🎬 Movie Rankings Analysis – Power BI Project

 ## 📌 Project Overview
-This Power BI project explores **what factors influence a movie’s ranking**, analyzing trends over time and across different genres.
+This project explores **what factors influence a movie’s ranking**, analyzing trends over time and across different genres.
 The visualizations provide insights into how **genre, time period, and production trends** impact rankings, helping to identify patterns in movie success.

 ## 📊 Visualizations & Insights

 1. **Average Movie Rank by Year** – Examines how movie rankings have changed over time, showing trends in audience and critic perceptions.
 2. **Average Movie Rank by Genre** – Highlights which movie genres receive the highest and lowest rankings.
 3. **Distribution of Movies Across Genres** – Shows the most frequently produced movie genres, comparing popularity with ranking performance.
-4. **Average Rank by Genre and Year** – Analyzes ranking fluctuations for specific genres over different time periods.

 ### 📈 Key Findings
 - **Documentary and Film-Noir movies** tend to receive higher rankings, while **Sci-Fi and Horror films** rank lower.